Unbundling Payments: Moving Beyond a Full-Service PSP

 Avoiding Lock-In

-It is no secret that solution providers offering bundled all-in-one solutions frequently build their products in such a way that lock-in is likely.
+It is no secret that solution providers offering bundled all-in-one solutions frequently build their products so that lock-in is likely.
 Whether contractual, financial, or both, merchants may have no choice but to stick with this provider even if a better solution crosses their desk.

-Choosing a fully programmable vault can ensure that working with even the most rigid PSPs, merchants can have the upper hand.
-These vaults tie the entire payment stack together, securely and seamlessly, while also giving merchants complete control of their payment data.
+Choosing a fully programmable vault can ensure that merchants retain the upper hand even when working with the most rigid PSPs.
+These vaults tie the entire payment stack together securely and seamlessly while also giving merchants complete control of their payment data.

 Leveraging Specific Resource Expertise